nilearn/nilearn/doc/connectivity/parcellating.rst

 .. note::

-    The above steps detailed above such as computing connectivity matrix for Ward, caching and clustering are all implemented within the object :class:`nilearn.regions.Parcellations`,
+    The steps detailed above such as computing connectivity matrix for Ward, caching and clustering are all implemented within the :class:`nilearn.regions.Parcellations` object.
-    and computes by itself while applying methods on the data.

 .. seealso::